-- > Verify their identity - Obtain (via the applicant) an enhanced Disclosure and Barring Service (DBS) certificate, including barred list information for those who will be engaging in regulated activity (see definition below).
-We will not keep a copy of this for longer than 6 months - > Obtain a separate barred list check if they will start work in regulated activity before the DBS certificate is available - > Verify their mental and physical fitness to carry out their work responsibilities - Verify their right to work in the UK.
-We will keep a copy of this verification for the duration of the member of staff's employment and for 2 years afterwards - > Verify their professional qualifications, as appropriate - > Ensure they are not subject to a prohibition order if they are employed to be a teacher - Carry out further additional checks, as appropriate, on candidates who have lived or worked outside of the UK, including (where relevant) any teacher sanctions or restrictions imposed by a European Economic Area professional regulating authority, and criminal records checks or their equivalent - Check that candidates taking up a management position are not subject to a prohibition from management (section 128) direction made by the secretary of state - We will ensure that appropriate checks are carried out to ensure that individuals are notdisqualified under the 2018 Childcare Disqualification Regulations and Childcare Act 2006.
-Wherewe take a decision that an individual falls outside of the scope of these regulations and we do notcarry out such checks, we will retain a record of our assessment on the individual's personnel file.
+- > Verify their identity - > Obtain (via the applicant) an enhanced Disclosure and Barring Service (DBS) certificate, including barred list information for those who will be engaging in regulated activity (see definition below). - > Obtain a separate barred list check if they will start work in regulated activity before the DBS certificate is available - > Verify their mental and physical fitness to carry out their work responsibilities - > Verify their right to work in the UK.
+We will keep a copy of this verification for the duration of themember of staff's employment and for 2 years afterwards - > Verify their professional qualifications, as appropriate - > Ensure they are not subject to a prohibition order if they are employed to be a teacher - > Carry out further additional checks, as appropriate, on candidates who have lived or worked outside of the UK, including (where relevant) any teacher sanctions or restrictions imposed by a European Economic Area professional regulating authority, and criminal records checks or their equivalent - > Check that candidates taking up a management position are not subject to a prohibition from management (section 128) direction made by the secretary of state - ➤ We will ensure that appropriate checks are carried out to ensure that individuals are not disqualified under the 2018 Childcare Disqualification Regulations and Childcare Act 2006.
+Where we take a decision that an individual falls outside of the scope of these regulations and we do not carry out such checks, we will retain a record of our assessment on the individual's personnel file.
 This will include our evaluation of any risks and control measures put in place, and any advice sought.